 Ao Nang is easy to reach either with a private car, taxi or by boat.
 By road, it takes 20 minutes from Krabi Town and Klong Muang Beach to get to Ao Nang beach.
 From the neighbour beach Noppharat Thara it is only a few minutes walking.
 By boat it depends from which beach you depart, but most long tail taxi boats have Ao Nang beach as one of their stops.

 Tonsai beach is the perfect spot to get away from all the busy tourist spots.
-Stuck between two high limestone cliffs, the 600 meter Tonsai beach is the lesser known beach of the Railay peninsula.
+Stuck between two high limestone cliffs, the 600 meter long Tonsai beach is the lesser known beach of the Railay peninsula.
 It runs on from Railay West and only hosts a few hotels.
 The main activities on Tonsai beach are relaxing, kayaking and rock climbing.
 The towering limestone cliffs are the perfect playground for experienced rock climbers.
 There is a climbing school on site if you’d like to learn this adventurous activity!
 Kayaks are for rent at several beach shops if you like sea kayaking.
-Off shore of Tonsai beach you can explore the reef and limestone cliffs from closer up, maybe you’ll even find a hidden cave!
+Off shore along the beach of Tonsai beach you can explore the reef and limestone cliffs from closer up.
+Maybe you’ll even find a hidden cave!